UAE Announces It Will Launch New Digital Response Platform to Aid Disaster-affected Countries

 View Details

-The United Arab Emirates has condemned in the strongest terms the terrorist attack that targeted Zamfara state, northwestern Nigeria, which resulted in dozens of deaths and the abduction of a number of women and children.
+The United Arab Emirates has strongly condemned the terrorist attack on a military base in Borno state, in the northeast of the Federal Republic of Nigeria, which resulted in dozens of deaths and injuries to members of the Nigerian Armed Forces.

 View Details